Job Interview Tips for Teens

 - Don't be afraid to ask questions.
 Prepare some questions and write them down in a notebook that you bring with you so that you won't get nervous and forget.
 Potential employees who have questions seem much more interested than someone who sits quietly.
 Even if you know the answer to a question because your friend works at the company, the employer doesn't know you know it, so you should ask.

-- Make sure you thank the interviewer for their time, and shake hands again at the end.
+- Make sure you thank the interviewer for their time and shake hands again at the end.

 Questions You May Be Asked

-Here are some sample questions you may be asked during an interview.
+Here are some sample questions that you may be asked during an interview.
 Prepare your answer in advance because these are all standard questions.

 1. Tell us about yourself.

 This doesn't mean your whole life story.
 They want to know why you want the job and what you can bring to the business.
-It's always good to mention a goal.
+It's always helpful to mention a goal.
 For example, you can say that you want to earn money for college, to buy a car, etc. Keep in mind that the longer you can stay at a job, the more an employer will be interested in you.
 So, if it is true, mention that you are a senior in high school and that you are going to the local community college for the next two years after graduation.
-This is good information for the employer to know because it means they can count on you to work for them for at least the next 3 years.
+This is good information for the employer to know because it means they can count on you to work for them for at least the next three years.

 2. Why should we hire you for this job?